cjrussell23/Knight-of-Xylasia/README.md

 The player can sprint, it costs mana and moves the player fast, they have to be on the ground.

 #### Fruits
-Apple - Gives more health
+Apple - Gives more health - rarity 2
-Bananna - Gives mana
+Bananna - Gives mana - rarity 1
-Kiwi - Gives damage buff
+Kiwi - Gives damage buff - rarity 3
-Melon - Gives permenant Health
+Melon - Gives permenant Health - rarity 3
-Orange - Gives more mana
+Orange - Gives more mana - rarity 2
-Pineapple - Gives permenant mana
+Pineapple - Gives permenant mana - rarity 3
-Strawberry - Gives health
+Strawberry - Gives health - rarity 1
-Cherries - Permenantly increases mana regeneration
+Cherries - Permenantly increases mana regeneration - rarity 3

 ### Todo
 1. Menu screen